httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 0. Convert input_key into a sequence of ASCII characters; if conversion fails, fail serialization.
 1. If input_key contains characters not in lcalpha, DIGIT, "\_", "-", ".", or "\*" fail serialisation.
-2. If the first character of input_key is not lcalpha, fail parsing.
+2. If the first character of input_key is not lcalpha, fail serialisation.
 3. Let output be an empty string.
 4. Append input_key to output.
 5. Return output.